 Frequently asked questions about Ocoee River whitewater rafting

-Is there an age limit for the Ocoee River?
+Is there an age limit for rafting the Ocoee River?

-The Tennessee requires that all rafters on the Ocoee be at least 12 years of age.
+Tennessee State law requires that all rafters on the Ocoee be at least 12 years of age.

-The Ocoee is rated class III and IV.
+The Ocoee River rapids are rated class III and IV.
 What does this mean?

 Class I– Easy few or no obstructions; fast moving water with riffles; risk to swimmers is slight.